arduino/serial-monitor/README.md

 ### Example of usage

-A possible transcript of the discovery usage:
+A possible transcript of the monitor usage:

 ```
-$ ./serial-discovery
+$ ./serial-monitor
 START
 {
   "eventType": "start",